Lorti/manu.ninja/_posts/2016-10-23-using-web-technologies-for-a-pull-to-refresh-animation.md

     $progress.setAttribute('d', d);
 };
 ```
 The end of the loading process is signaled by a "bubble burst" of the progress indicator.
-This is done in CSS and animating the opacity, stroke width and size.
+This is done in CSS by animating the opacity, stroke width and size.

 ``` css
 #progress {